London Nautical School

-The London Nautical School (LNS) is an 11–18 foundation secondary school for boys and mixed sixth form in Blackfriars, Greater London, England.
+London Nautical School (LNS) is an 11–18 foundation secondary school for boys and mixed sixth form in Blackfriars, Greater London, England.
 It was established in 1915.

 History

 The London Nautical School was established in 1915 in response to the Titanic disaster and subsequent Government inquiry.
 In 1990, it became one of the country's first 11–18 comprehensive secondary schools for boys to be awarded grant-maintained status.
 In September 1999, it became a foundation school and was awarded Sports College status in 2003.

 Curriculum

 The school's academic programme is supported by close associations with the Maritime industry and local football academy offering a range of courses and qualifications in support of its curriculum.
 The school maintains its own fleet of boats on the River Thames and hosts its own Sea Cadet Unit.